michael-dev/dokuwikietherpadlite/README.md

 Etherpad-Lite plugin for dokuwiki

-All documentation for this plugin can be found at https://github.com/michael-dev/dokuwikietherpadlite
+All documentation for this plugin can be found at https://github.com/michael-dev/dokuwikietherpadlite and at https://www.dokuwiki.org/plugin:etherpadlite .

 What does it do?
 ----------------